 A: Diet is certainly a component.
 It’s felt that a low-carbohydrate diet is probably best for cats with diabetes.
 Treatment is insulin therapy.
 There are some oral medications, but they have more side effects and are mainly used when insulin can’t be used for some reason.
 There are blood and urine tests, physical examinations, and behavioral signals, which are used to establish insulin therapy.
 This is done in conjunction with your veterinarian.
 We don’t recommend owners adjust insulin therapy on their own because it can be sort of complicated in cats.
 Most patients come in every three or four months.
 It’s a good thing to make sure nothing else is going on.

-Q: Will I have to test my cat’s blood every day and give her shots?
+Q: Will I have to test my cat’s blood every day and give them shots?

 A: Usually the blood tests are done during the regular visits with your veterinarian, although people can do them if they’d like.
 But the owners will have to give their cat shots.
 People are often afraid of that whole thing.
 But once you teach an owner how to do it properly, it’s something people find quite easy.
 Many people even find it a bit empowering, that they can do something like that to help their pet.